 An avoidant strategy would not generally be recommended.
 Many studies suggest that people who focus on avoiding certain outcomes, generally perform worse than those who think of their goals as striving towards positive outcomes.

-Interestingly, our parenting style can play a significant role to develop the right goal-setting mindset in our children to have a successful future.
+Interestingly, our parenting style can play a significant role in developing the right goal-setting mindset in our children to have a successful future.

 Another powerful Self-regulation process is Control Theory:

-When you follow this model in your goal setting, the emotions you experience during the goal achievement process is highly dependent on your rate of progress toward future goals.
-It is the rate of progress toward the goal that is being monitored, not the SIZE of a discrepancy
+When you follow this model in your goal setting, the emotions you experience during the goal achievement process are highly dependent on your rate of progress toward future goals.
+It is the rate of progress toward the goal that is being monitored, not the SIZE of a discrepancy.

 Gollwitzer( 1999) makes an important distinction between goal intentions and implementation intentions.

 An implementation intention is a plan that says, “ when situation X arises, I will perform response Y”.
-I want to exercise more is my Goal Intention but riding a bike every day for 30 minutes at 5:00 p.m. is my Implementation Intention.
+I want to exercise more, which is my goal intention, but riding a bike every day for 30 minutes at 5:00 p.m. is my implementation intention.
 It is important to focus on your own habitual behaviour and the system that will lead you to your desired outcome.
 When you focus the most on having an effective and efficient system in place, you will be able to easily achieve your goal or go beyond your goal.